MedCompUnipd/FunTaxIS-lite/README.md

 Allow all permission (rwx) on src folder before running FunTaxIS-lite by typing the following command :
    <sub> chmod -R 777 src/ </sub>
-FunTaxIS-lite can be run in two ways:
+<br> FunTaxIS-lite can be run in two ways:

 1. Using one script.
 2. Using a specific step scripts.